Symptoms of Brugada syndrome

 Read about Kevin Munden’s experience of being diagnosed with Brugada syndrome.

-This booklet explains what an inherited heart rhythm disturbance means.
-It covers screening, testing and implications for the family and future generations.
+This booklet explains what Brugada syndrome is.
+It covers screening, testing and implications for your family and future generations.

 ORDER OR DOWNLOAD

 Genetic Information Service

 If you have further questions about inherited heart conditions, our Genetic Information Service can help you.
 Call 0300 456 8383.
 Lines are open from 9am to 5pm Monday to Friday (charged at a rate similar to 01 or 02 calls).